ERICLuoYuu/New_BAI_DataAnalysis/python_1_basics.md

 <h3> Exercise </h3>
 <p >Now you already know quite some tools for writing a Python script!
 Use your knowledge to complete the code below.
-The goal is to print the doy (day of the year, as in 1-365) and the sentence "{month} was a hot month" whenever the mean monthly temperature is above two times the mean and "{month} was a dry month" whenever the precipitation was less than half of the mean.  </p>
+The goal is to print the sentence "{month} was a hot month" whenever the mean monthly temperature is above two times the mean and "{month} was a dry month" whenever the precipitation was less than half of the mean.  </p>
 <p >One tip: For the printing you can use formatted strings.
 They make inserting variables in a string much easier!
 just put an "f" in front of the string and insert the variable in curly braces {}.